-Each fellow will be based at a national institution of the federal judiciary and participate in a core administrative function.
+Each Fellow will be based at and immersed in the work of a national institution of the federal judiciary.

 The Administrative Office of the U.S. Courts provides program management, legal counsel, legislative services, and administrative support

 to the federal courts and their policy-making body, the Judicial Conference.

 The Fellow placed at the Administrative Office may assist one or more of the Judicial Conference Committees in developing policies related to a variety of areas of court administration, including rules of civil procedure, criminal procedure, and evidence.
 The Fellow also supports the general operations of the Administrative Office.
 This fellowship, which provides a unique vantage point for observing how federal judicial policies and rules are formulated, is designed for individuals who have an academic or practical interest in judicial administration, litigation, and legal procedure.